-5. management and lifelong learning Appreciate the need for continuing professional development and lifelong learning. • module (COMP1811) explicitly explores this issue.
-Research skills are developed in the COMP1811 module Project management and the ability to work at various team levels is an important part of running a development project, so this skill set has been incorporated into the programme (COMP2311). ---- -- --- --
+4. Manage their own learning and development, including organization and time-management and lifelong learning 5.
+Appreciate the need for continuing professional development and lifelong learning. mandatory module COMP1811.
+Explicit attention has been given to the plagiarism issue.
+One level 4 mandatory module (COMP1811) explicitly explores this issue.
+Research skills are developed in the COMP1811 module Project management and the ability to work at various team levels is an important part of running a development project, so this skill set has been incorporated into the programme (COMP2311). --- ---